top of page

 Our community blogs strives to communicate, share, and unify our community around all things Jewish.
 This blog will be a forum to educate, entertain, and generate helpful and thoughtful discussions effecting not just our local Jewish congregation but the broader Jewish world.

 February is an odd month on the calendar.
-While there aren’t any major Jewish holidays, the calendar is filled with mostly humorous attempts by humanity to distract us from the fact that February still feels like the dead of winter.
-Groundhog Day is the quintessential “weather-related” holiday.
-The entire event focuses on whether a rotund rodent, known as Punxsutawney Phil, is frightened enough by his own shadow to remain burrowed for another six weeks, indicating more hiber
+While there aren’t any major Jewish holidays, the month is filled with humorous attempts by humanity to distract us from the fact that February still feels like the dead of winter.
+Groundhog Day: A Quirky Tradition Groundhog Day is the quintessential “weather-related” holiday.
+The entire event focuses on whether a rotund rodent, known as Punxsutawney Phil, is frightened enough by his own shadow to remain burrowed for another six weeks

 Rabbi David Joslin